 Glucose and buttermilk during the day will maintain energy requirements while the body fights the bacteria.

-Vegetable soups such as carrot soup, spinach soup will also help.
+Vegetable soups such as carrot soup, and spinach soup will also help.

 — Dr. Mahesh Krishnamurthy